binaryphile/binaryphile.github.io/_posts/2018-09-02-approach-bash-like-a-developer-part-22-data-types.md

 prevents surprises when programmatically testing the results of *declare -p*, for example.

-Continue with [part 23] - passing arguments
+Continue with [part 22.5] - naming and namespaces

   [part 1]:       {% post_url 2018-07-26-approach-bash-like-a-developer-part-1-intro                      %}
   [Last time]:    {% post_url 2018-09-02-approach-bash-like-a-developer-part-21-environment-variables     %}